Stow–Munroe Falls High School: Activities

 The Bulldog Marching Band performs at the 2013 Stow Band Show.

-The Stow-Munroe Falls City School District was nationally recognized by the NAMM Foundation as one of the "Best Communities for Music Education" in 2009 and 2010, while the high school itself was recognized in 2012.
-SMFHS offers courses in music theory, as well as a variety of opportunities to participate in both vocal and instrumental music: the school orchestra, choir and band programs; Madrigals, an a cappella choral group; and the Notables show choir.
-In addition to offering a Drama Club, Stow–Munroe Falls High School presents several theatrical productions each year: a one-act play festival, the Junior and Senior Class Plays (drama and comedy, respectively), murder mysteries, a children’s theater and the All-School Musical.
+The Stow–Munroe Falls City School District has been nationally recognized by the NAMM Foundation as one of the "Best Communities for Music Education" for 16 years, and just recently in 2026.
+The Marching Band Program travels roughly every 4 years to Walt Disney World and just recently performed at Huntington Bank Field at a Cleveland Browns Game.
+SMFHS offers courses in music theory, as well as a variety of opportunities to participate in both vocal and instrumental music: the school orchestra, choir and band programs; Vocal Jazz, and the concert choir.
+In addition to offering a Drama Club, Stow–Munroe Falls High School presents several theatrical productions each year: a one-act play festival, the Senior Class Plays (drama and comedy, respectively), and the All-School Musical.
 Theater participants may also qualify for induction into the International Thespian Society (ITS).